helenaferdy/helenaferdy.github.io/_posts/2026-08-07-palo-security-profiles.md

 ---

-We configure the WildFire Analysis profile rule to forward unknown files across all file types to `public-cloud`.
+We attach the profile into our security rule.

 ![x](/static/2026-08-07-palo-security-profiles/33.png)